Christmas

 Merry Christmas 2020

-So on December 13, we started off with a BIG country breakfast.
-Then we played a couple of games, caught some kisses under the mistletoe, had a gift-exchange between the grandkids, and a timed white elephant gift exchange for the adults.
+So on December 13, we started off with prayer, a BIG country breakfast, and a reading of the Biblical account of Jesus’ birth according to Matthew.
+We played a couple of games, including Spoons, caught some kisses under the mistletoe, had a gift-exchange between the grandkids, and a white elephant gift exchange for the adults.

 We also sang “The Twelve Days of Christmas” with singing 🎶 parts for each of us.
 It was fun!